H1ghBre4k3r/swarm-simulation/README.md

 			},
-			"distance": 0.412, // relative distance to this participant "radius": 0.015, // radius of this participant "safezone": 0.0025 // safezone for this participant }
+			"distance": 0.412, // relative distance to this participant "radius": 0.015, // radius of this participant "stddev": 0.0025 // stddev for this participant
+		}
 	]
 }